ideo/c-delta-challenge/README.md

 $scope.creativeQualities = qualsJSON
 ```

-You should be able to setup your Angular controller in `index.html.erb`, replacing the ERB code (e.g. `<%= @creative_qualities.find_each...`).
+Please replace ERB code (e.g. `<%= @creative_qualities.find_each...`) with the Angular controller in `index.html.erb`.
+You can either keep the html code as-is, or turn it into a template.

 Your tasks:

-- Replace the Rails + ERB code in `index.html.erb` by implementing the Angular `CreativeQualitiesController` and writing the appropriate Angular HTML code.
+- Replace the Rails + ERB code in `index.html.erb` by implementing the provided Angular `CreativeQualitiesController` and writing the appropriate Angular HTML code.
-- Implement the "read more" on each description, so that each description is truncated to 120 characters.
+- Implement the "read more" link on each description, so that the text is truncated to 120 characters.
 Clicking "read more" should display the whole description and toggle into a "read less" link.
-- Add two sorting buttons somewhere on the page:
+- Add two sorting buttons at the top right-hand corner of the page:
-  - **Sort by score** should sort Creative Qualities by score.
+  - **Sort by score** should sort the Creative Quality cards by score.
-  - **Sort by name** should sort Creative Qualities alphabetically.
+  - **Sort by name** should sort the Creative Quality cards alphabetically by the name.
   - Clicking a button multiple times should toggle the sorting, e.g. low to high score, and then high to low score.

 :star: You're all done!
 Make a final commit of your work! :star:

-\* Bonus points if you can add any integration or Angular tests to ensure end-to-end coverage
+\* Bonus points if you can add any integration or Angular tests to ensure end-to-end coverage :trophy:

 ## Part 3: Reflection and Submission